 An over-staffed booth can be overwhelming.
 People will be less keen to approach and talk to your team if there are 5 people waiting for them at the entrance, ready to pounce.
 It’s uncomfortable and intimidating.

 Use the size of your booth to determine the number of people needed to staff it.
 For example, a 10’×10’ booth should have no more than 2 or 3 staff.
 4 people should be sufficient for larger 10’×20’ booths, and for booths that are 20’×20’ or larger, 5 to 6 people would be optimal.

-The exhibition location and your industry should also be taken into account when determining staffing requirements.
+You should also consider the location of the exhibition and your industry when determining staffing requirements.